 (b) Insured by the Federal Deposit Insurance Corporation.

-(13) “Behavioral Health” means the condition of an individual’s thoughts, moods, or actions which may be negatively impacted by a brain based disorder such as mental illness, dementia, delirium, addiction, or brain injury.
+[(13) “Behavioral Health” means the condition of an individual’s thoughts, moods, or actions which may be negatively impacted by a brain based disorder such as mental illness, dementia, delirium, addiction, or brain injury.]

-(14) “Case management” means the or case manager’s collaborative process of assessment, planning, implementation, evaluation, coordination, and monitoring of services to meet the physical, functional, and psychosocial health needs of an individual.
+[(14) “Case management” means the delegating nurse’s collaborative process of assessment, planning, implementation, evaluation, coordination, and monitoring of services to meet the physical, functional, psychosocial, and [and ]behavioral health needs of an individual.]

 (14) "Certified medication technician" means an individual who is certified as a medication technician by the Maryland Board of Nursing under COMAR 10.39.04.02.

-(15) "Chemical restraint" means the administration of drugs with the intent of significantly curtailing the normal mobility or normal physical activity of a resident in order to protect the resident from injuring the resident or others.
+(15) "Chemical restraint" means the administration of [drugs] medications with the intent of significantly curtailing the normal mobility or normal physical activity of a resident in order to protect the resident from injuring the resident or others.

 (16) Cognitive Impairment.